Last Updated on

 If you’re venture-backed, then you may choose to lose money on each sale just to gain market share.
 This can go as far as your investors are willing to ignore your P&L statements in search of a big exit when you go public.
 Unfortunately, this doesn’t work for 99% of companies.

-A better way is to know your 90-day customer value and work backwards from there.
+A better way is to know your 90-day customer value and work backward from there.
 You’re using loss-leader pricing, but you’ve got a predictable funnel in place.
 For example, you might sell a $20 widget at your wholesale cost of $10 at a customer acquisition cost of $40, knowing your first-time customers will come back and spend another $60 at retail pricing within 90 days.

 Now you’ve got a nice customer acquisition model in place and every sale after that first 90 days from those new customers is pure profit.

-What about selling higher margin products?
+What about selling higher-margin products?

 Premium, exclusive inventory leads to higher prices.
 It’s just too easy to bargain hunt for deals.
 Source exclusive distribution rights or create a line of signature products.